-What if both my spouse and I qualify for Canadian Experience Class?
+What if both my spouse and I qualify for the Canadian Experience Class?

-You can decide which one of you will apply under this category and be the principle applicant while the other will be the dependant.
-The dependant will still have to provide similar documentation as the principle applicant but the focus is much more localized on the principle applicant.
+You can decide which one of you will apply under this category and be the principal applicant while the other will be the dependant.
+The dependant will still have to provide similar documentation as the principal applicant, but the focus is much more localized on the principal applicant.

 Are there any language requirements for the Canadian Experience Class Application?

 Yes, you must meet the language requirements for your job.
 You must also undergo language testing by a designated agency and provide these results with the rest of your application upon submission.
 These test results cannot be more than two years old on the day that you apply.
 If you are a temporary foreign worker or a foreign student and have skilled work experience in Canada, you may be eligible for permanent residence under the Canadian Experience Class (CEC).